qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Receiving Uniflow State
 -----------------------

-TODO: integrate this in both states

-A congestion window is maintained for each sending uniflow.
-Hosts can also collect network measurements on a per-uniflow basis, such as one-way delay measurements and lost packets.

 When proposing uniflows to their peer, hosts need to maintain some state for their receiving uniflows.
 This state is created upon the sending of a first